Ntorres95/nfl_big_data_bowl_2021/README.md

 ## Goals:

-Our goal is to employ machine learning techniques to help us predict the best defensive schemes against drop-back plays.
+Our goal is to employ machine learning techniques to help us predict the outcome of a drop back play based on things like defensive formation, players in the box, yardline number, play direction, among other things.

-### What are we looking for:

-Was the drop-back play succesful?
-(True/False)

 ## Methods:

-The tools used inlude:

-Pandas

-Numpy

-Os

-Seaborn

-Sklearn

-Matplotlib
+The tools we will use inlude Pandas, Numpy, Os, Seaborn, Sklearn, Matplotlib, Jupyter Notebook.
+Additionally we will do a Logistic Regression, , and to determine which model best predicts the outcome of a drop back play based on a list of features.

+More specifically, we will be using Sklearn's Logistic Regression, , and .
+Classifiers will consists of categorical columns that indicate whether a play was complete (C), intercepted (IN), incomplete (I) or the quarter back was sacked (S).

+## Logistic Regression:

+Using SKLearns Logisitc Regression we ran the model with a variety of features and classifiers.

+### First Logistic Regression

+The accuracy for our first attempt

 ## Conclusions: